 Some stories don’t need to be invented.
+They need to be respected.

 When Mickey Hart — legendary drummer of the Grateful Dead and Rock & Roll Hall of Fame inductee — invited Fours Media to document The Big Pour, the responsibility was clear: capture the work with restraint, patience, and authenticity.